SpaceVim/SpaceVim/docs/_posts/2018-01-23-grep-on-the-fly-in-spacevim.md

 If the last key (determining the scope) is uppercase then the current word under the cursor is used as default input for the search.
 For instance `SPC s a B` will search with word under cursor.

 If the tool key is omitted then a default tool will be automatically selected for the search.
-This tool corresponds to the first tool found on the system of the list `g:spacevim_search_tools`, the default order is `rg`, `ag`, `pt`, `ack` then `grep`.
+This tool corresponds to the first tool found on the system of the list `g:spacevim_search_tools`, the default calling sequence is `rg`, `ag`, `pt`, `ack` then `grep`.
 For instance `SPC s b` will search in the opened buffers using `pt` if `rg` and `ag` have not been found on the system.

 The tool keys are: